Adkd99/Three-mini-FP-Controller-demo/README.md

 ---
 # Controlls caution
-**if you're using mobile then tilt it for to avoid glitches or when you opened this in demo then refresh the tab once for better usage .if you are using a pc then you can use pointer lock and other controller guidance are provided like for wasd and run and jump**
+**if you're using mobile then tilt it for to avoid glitches or when you opened this in demo then refresh the tab once for better usage.if you are using a pc then you can use pointer lock and other controller guidance are provided like for wasd and run and jump**

 ---
 # Try the demo